 Q: Can genetic testing tell me which medications to use?

-Again, we like Genetic testing to help us finesse a patient's treatment plan, but we believe the testing is only part of the process.
+Again, we like Genetic testing to help us finesse a patient's treatment plan, but the testing is only part of the process.

-Come visit us for care, most of our patients are from Nashville, Brentwood, and Franklin, TN.
+Come visit us for care, most of our patients are from Nashville, Brentwood, and Franklin, TN areas, but patients come from all over to receive care.